junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 "I should have done the rib-carving sigils on myself," Cas thinks aloud.
 "That would be the safest, like the ones I gave you and Sam."

 "And Adam."
 Dean reminds him.
 "It's like Winchester brand now.
-That's fair, you should have one too, join the family officially --" he glances at Cas again, licking his lips unconsciously. "-- but without your power, we can't exactly do that in the human way, and I don't exactly have any angel -- who's not you -- on speed dial for a rib-carving right now, not to mention I don't trust any to get anywhere close to any of us, let alone carve something on your ribs!"
+That's fair, you should have one too, join the family officially --" he glances at Cas again, licking his lips unconsciously. "-- but without your power, we can't exactly do that in the human way, and I don't exactly have any angel -- who's not you -- on speed dial for a rib-carving right now, not to mention I don't trust any to get anywhere close to any of us, so bye-bye rib-carving!"

 "I agree," Cas answers quickly.